 If you have a specific question that isn't listed below, please send it through to firstname.lastname@example.org and we will endeavour to get you an answer ASAP!

-There is now a general ban on evicting Victorian tenants for 6 months from 29 March 2020.
+There is now a general ban on evicting Victorian tenants until March 2021.

 However, your landlord can apply for an order ending the tenancy in certain situations including: